John Barnes: Liverpool

 In the summer of 1988, Ian Rush re-signed for Liverpool.
 Following the death of 96 Liverpool fans in April 1989 as a result of the Hillsborough disaster, Barnes attended several funerals and visited the injured in hospital.
 He pulled out of an England international friendly in order to fulfil these public duties.
 Liverpool won the 1989 FA Cup final with a 3–2 victory over Merseyside rivals Everton, with Barnes creating goals from the left wing for Rush.
 In the 1988–89 title decider at Anfield, Arsenal's Michael Thomas' 92nd minute, league winning goal occurred in their counter-attack 17 seconds after Barnes lost ball possession attempting to dribble past Kevin Richardson.

+"His blend of power and poise made him hard to pigeonhole.
+He wouldn't just run.
+He'd dangle the carrot and wait for the bite, before gliding away and then slowing down again to weigh up his options and play the perfect ball into the box.
+He was a forward comprised [sic] physicality and cerebral brilliance in equal measure."

+— —Barnes' dribbling ability and creativity from the wing.

 Barnes played in the 1990 title winning side at Liverpool and scored 22 league goals from the left wing – the highest goal tally of his career.
 Ian Rush scored four fewer league goals than Barnes.
-Barnes was voted Football Writers' Association Footballer of the Year, and expectations from England manager Bobby Robson were also high, seeing Barnes as a key component in the buildup to the 1990 FIFA World Cup.
+Barnes was voted the Football Writers' Association Footballer of the Year for the second time (having also won it in 1988), and expectations from England manager Bobby Robson were also high, seeing Barnes as a key component in the buildup to the 1990 FIFA World Cup.
 Beardsley has since said Barnes at the end of the 1980s was "The best player I ever played with, bar none.
 For three or four years at the end of the '80s, John was possibly the best player in the world."